PAMILYAS

 Filipino Pronunciation: seh-MEEL-yuh

-Current Ate(s)/Kuya(s): Kuya Zedric Estrella, Kuya Joseph Catubay, Ate Taylor Dizon
+Current Ate(s)/Kuya(s): Kuya Zedric Estrella, Kuya Adam Bondoc, Kuya Matthew Padilla, Ate Alee Ison-Wolf

-Legacy: Keri Isabel Semilla was instrumental in restructuring and reorganizing Kultura at UHFSA at a time where the organization was believed to not be “cultural enough.”
+Legacy: Keri Isabel Semilla was instrumental in restructuring and reorganizing the Kultura sector at UHFSA at a time where the organization was believed to not be “cultural enough.”
 She was a Cultural intern in 2020 and later served as UHFSA's Kultura Chair from 2020-2021.
 Under her term, she gave UHFSA Dilaab its name; the word is of Cebuano origin, as it is her native Filipino language.
 Keri helped foster cultural awareness and brought cultural education to the forefront of UHFSA.
-She continued to do so as SIFA Cultural Chair in 2021-2022, serving as an advisor to the Cultural Chairs for FSAs across Texas and Oklahoma, including UHFSA.
+She continued to do so as SIFA Cultural Chair in 2021-2022, serving as an advisor to the Cultural Chairs for FSAs across Texas, including UHFSA.
 In addition to dancing in Cultural from 2019-2022, she also directed in 2021 and managed props and costumes from 2019-2022.
-She was also on the 2022 Goodphil volleyball team.
-After graduating from UH, Keri Semilla went on to start medical school in Cebu City, Philippines.
+She also played on the 2022 GoodPhil volleyball team.
+After graduating from UH, Keri Semilla went on to attend medical school in Cebu City, Philippines.

 Pamilya Tayam